Five DTC Growth Moves to Optimize Your Investments

 2. Ending Churn Through Customer Obsession

 Given the massive spending needed to acquire customers, the strongest brands are those that maximize that investment.
-Strong retention requires a shift in focus from product obsession (the natural starting point for so many DTC companies) to
+Strong retention requires a shift in focus from product obsession (the natural starting point for so many DTC companies) to true customer obsession.

 Stitch Fix is continually updating its offer, finding new ways to please existing customers and new customers to please.
 Its core offer is a fashion fix with five carefully curated choices, and millions love how the personalization gets more accurate over time.
 But many don’t want to shop this way.
 So it recently introduced Direct Buy, enabling old and new customers to dive deep into single categories, boosting incremental sales.